luord/luord.github.io/content/pages/work.md

 difficulty with feedback loops in the process, or most other problems related to delivering a functional application.

+Nowadays, these problems are all exacerbated by the usage of LLM based "agents" during development, as while these tools are extremely useful and I use them myself extensively, they require a careful supervision as they can and will introduce issues in the codebase: whether making the code harder to deliver by ignoring testing paths or testing altogether, overly verbose and dense code that ignores principles like DRY or separation of concerns, ignoring simpler paths that come from lesser usage (thus less weight in the training data), or even just recreating libraries by including their code instead of just including the library.
+For these and many other issues, I've seen vibe coded or agent generated projects hit walls rather quickly.

+I can help tear down those walls.

 I have over ten years of experience (not counting college) primarily with web development, and I know a thing or two about writing maintainable code both in the backend (mostly Python; Go to a lesser extent) and the frontend in JS/TS.